QuantuMechanix8/Lost-And-Found/code_styleguide.md

 ### Documentation:
-- Document all functions/classes with a simple explanatory docstring of what it does - use imperative "do this", "return that" rather than "returns the ..."
+- Document all functions/classes with (atleast) a simple explanatory docstring of what it does - use imperative "do this", "return that" rather than "returns the ..."
 - For more complex functions/classes you can include:
     - a signature in documentation e.g. `in_mandel(c::Complex, iterations::Int)::Bool`
     - Examples e.g. `extrema([1,2,3,4]) -> (1,4)`